IDandT/AutoRewards/Readme.md

   </appSettings>
 ```

 First two not need explanation.
+Only change your user name, and check that letter unit (C:) and rest of full path it is correct.

 - "LogLevel": This value is for browser logging to console.
 With 3, most unnecessary traces are avoided.
 - "Timeout": The time (in seconds) before a search is considered failed.
 Program will abort and retry the search.